cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .language-bash}

-We want to calculate **efficiencies of tracker muons**, so we don't need to measure standalone and global.
+We want to calculate **efficiencies of tracker muons**.
 With the **settings.cpp** file opened, make sure to let the variables like this:

 ~~~
 //Canvas drawing